4 min read

 In logistics, there are two ways that things can go wrong – something happens that wasn’t supposed to happen, and something doesn’t happen that was supposed to happen.

 Let’s say a carrier didn’t complete his/her milestone actuals (either manually or automatically), you can create an alert for the carrier as a reminder or head’s up.
 And, if the carrier doesn’t complete their milestones altogether, you can alert your team to check in with the carrier to see what’s going on.
-If it turns out there is a problem, you can easily create an incident using this checkbox:
+If it turns out there is a problem, you can easily create an incident using a simple checkbox.

 Use Case #3 – Documents are missing